S89219/-giskard-892-/README.md

 ### 🚀 Workflow
-1. **Validate your ML model by collecting feedback** Easy upload for any Python model: PyTorch, TensorFlow, Transformers, Scikit-learn, etc & test its performance.
+1. **Validate your ML model by collecting feedback:** Easily upload any Python model: PyTorch, TensorFlow, Transformers, Scikit-learn, etc & test its performance.

 <p align="center">
   <img width='600' src="readme/Give_feedback.jpeg">
 </p>

-2. **Discuss and analyze feedback**

-Enter feedback directly within Giskard and discuss it with your team.
+2. **Discuss and analyze feedback:** Enter feedback directly within Giskard and discuss it with your team.

 <p align="center">
   <img width='600' src="readme/feedback1.png">
 </p>

-3. **Turn feedback into tests**

-Automate tests in any of these categories:
+3. **Turn feedback into tests:** Automate tests in any of these categories
 <details>
   <summary><b>Metamorphic testing</b></summary>
 Test if your model outputs behave as expected before and after input perturbation